mcurmei627/mcurmei627.github.io/_research/covid_household.md

 ---
-title: 'Constructing and adjusting estimates for household transmission of SARS-CoV-2 from prior studies, widespread-testing and contact-tracing data
+title: 'Constructing and adjusting estimates for household transmission of SARS-CoV-2 from prior studies, widespread-testing and contact-tracing data'
-'
 collection: research
 permalink: /research/covid_household
 excerpt: ''